Just like rats, mice are another type of stubborn rodents that can easily invade your home and destroy your property.

 Can Mice Climb Curtains?

-Curtains are some of the easiest surfaces for mice to climb.
+Curtains are some of the easiest surfaces for them to climb.

 The materials used to make curtains always have aerations for mice to dig their feet into while moving up the curtain.